kenwuuu/pencil-it-in-web/README.md

 All developer code exists within `src`, anything outside of it is automatically generated.

-Most folders in `src` are frontend files (HTML/CSS), so yes, `auth` is related to the login page, not the auth service, that would be in `services`.

-All non-frontend folders are listed below:

-- All business logic exists within `services`.
-- `demos` contain some JS animation demos we're playing with.

 ## Frontend

 The main libraries that this project uses are: